On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-Statements (2), (3) and (4): For type 5, repeating in either the regular position or the rotated position preserves the linear relations among the tangent of half of the folding angles.
-For linear unit 5.1, if $\kappa_1$ and $\kappa_2$ are both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$, the linear coefficient $c$ remains the same after repeating in either the regular position or the rotated position, otherwise only the sign of $c$ is changed.
-For linear unit 5.3, $c$ remains the same after repeating in either the regular position or the rotated position.
-For linear units 5.2--5.5, $c$ remains the same after repeating in the rotated position, while in the regular position changes its value.
-Since when two linear units stitch with each other the linear cofficient must be the same, we can draw these conclusions.
-Note that type 3-3 is not suitable for repeating, which is explained in statement (7).
+Statements (2), (3) and (4): For type 4, repeating in either the regular or rotated position preserves the linear relations among the tangent of half of the folding angles.
+For linear unit 4.1, if $\kappa_1$ and $\kappa_2$ are both $\sin\frac{\alpha-\beta}{2}/\sin\frac{\alpha+\beta}{2}$ or both $\cos\frac{\alpha-\beta}{2}/\cos\frac{\alpha+\beta}{2}$, the linear coefficient $c$ remains the same after repeating in either the regular position or the rotated position, otherwise only the sign of $c$ is changed.
+For linear unit 4.3, $c$ remains the same after repeating in either the regular position or the rotated position.
+For linear units 4.2--4.5, $c$ remain the same after repeating in the rotated position, while in the regular position change its value.
+Since when two linear units stitch with each other the linear coefficient must be the same, the proposition holds.

-Statement (6): Repeating for the rotated position can be verified directly.
-Repeating for the regular position needs two extra constraints for rigid-foldability, and the total number of constraints will exceed 8.

-Statement (7): For all the other types, either the additional constraints to allow repeating contradicts with the original constraints on sector angles, or the number of additional constraints to allow repeating plus the number of original constraints on sector angles is greater than 8.
-In this sense we say generically these types are not suitable for repeating. \end{proof}
+Statement (7): For all the other types or placements, either the additional constraints to allow repeating contradict with the original constraints on sector angles, or the number of additional constraints to allow repeating plus the number of original constraints on sector angles is greater than 8.
+In this sense we say generically these types or placements are not suitable for repeating. \end{proof}

-From Proposition \ref{prop: possible repeating} we know the possible types that can be used to stitch with other types, which also determines the first Kokotsakis quadrilateral in this row.
-However, our numerical studies have lead to the following restrictive observations about Kokotsakis quadrilaterals.
-We will discuss these Observations in Section \ref{section: discussion}.
+The possible types that can be used to stitch with other types also determine the first Kokotsakis quadrilateral in this row.
+However, our numerical studies have lead to the following restrictive observations about the selection of types.